sallyoswal/infra-sherlock/README.md

 Infra Sherlock is an AI-powered incident investigation tool that simulates how an SRE analyzes production outages by correlating logs, metrics, deploy history, and infrastructure changes.

-Local-first by default, demo-ready in a terminal, and designed for portfolio/interview walkthroughs.

 ![Infra Sherlock CLI Chat Screenshot](assets/cli-chat-screenshot.svg)

 ## Why It Matters